If you're thinking of transforming your old bathroom into a fabulous new wetroom, planning is key.

 Having a completely watertight room with a genuine walk in shower is not only a wonderful style choice but has practical implications too.
 With no conventional shower tray or enclosure, getting in and out of your shower is easy.

-A 10mm glass panel will add luxury that you can both see and feel
+A wet room glass screen will add luxury that you can both see and feel

 A wet room can also be as small or as large as space allows, and of course the shower itself can be fitted out in whichever style you like.
-An Aria square head riser system is a perfect choice for a luxurious experience.
+A shower riser system is a perfect choice for a luxurious experience.
 You may also want to choose glass panels to contain your shower.
 Depending on the size and shape of your room you can go for a single, frameless panel or opt for a more enclosed design.
 The choice is yours.

 Adding a second shower room or ensuite has long been a sure fire way to increase the value of any property and wet rooms have a particular high-value status, as they bring luxury spas and top class hotels to mind.
 It can be one of the most expensive rooms to achieve, but the results should be well worth the investment.